pablorutschmann/DATtoRADMC/README.md

 Then it reads in the descriptor file `Descriptor.dat` of the simulation and builds the grid.
 In this step in removes the innermost radial cell if there are an odd number of radial cells.
 If specified, it also extend the vertical axis.
 Once the grid layers are built, the grid parent information is calculated, including the location in the parent layer where the current layer and the size of the layer as measured in units of the parent layer starts.

 After this the data file conversion starts.
-Here the `Wrapper()` function iterated over the list of features and converts one file after the other.
+Here the `Wrapper()` function iterates over the list of features and converts one file after the other.
 The data file, containing all data points in one line of values for each layer, is read in.
 Each line is reshaped into a 3D array and, if specified, extended(See below for details).
 Then the iteration order is adjusted and the reordered lines are cached for later.
 Next, the data file for the current feature is written in the appropriate structure.
 The dust data files are generated from the gas data files.
 The density is divided by 100 and all other are just copied.

 Once all files have been successfully converted, you can find the files in a folder `RADMC3DXXXXX`, where `XXXXX` is the zero-padded simulation number.